Murder of Tehuel de la Torre: 2021

-On July 17, Montes gave a false statement confirmed by the Prosecutor's Office in which he provided false and incorrect data.
+On July 17, Montes gave a false statement confirmed by the Prosecutor's Office in which he provided incorrect and false information.

+On 8 November, the prosecutor's office decided to charge Ramos and Montes with aggravated homicide motivated by hatred of gender identity, a change from the original classification.

+On 9 November, Ramos and Montes appeared for questioning and gave statements.

+On 10 November, Ramos and Montes testified for the first time and denied all charges.
+They admitted to having met Tehuel de la Torre, but claimed he later went back to his home.

-On November 9, Ramos and Montes appear for investigation and give a statement, after which the prosecutor's office decides to charge them with homicide aggravated by hatred of gender identity, a change from the original qualification.
+The prosecutor's office decides to charge them with homicide aggravated by hatred of gender identity, a change from the original qualification.

 2022

-On March 12, 2022, Martín Rizzo, Judge of Guarantees of Cañuelas, brought to trial the case of homicide aggravated by hatred of sexual orientation and gender identity against Tehuel De la Torre.
-Luis Alberto Ramos and Oscar Alfredo Montes were tried for the homicide of Tehuel (article 80 of the Penal Code) with the aggravating circumstance of hatred of gender identity, thus judging them as a hate crime (section 4).
-The court accepts the splitting of the case, with the aim of continuing the search for Tehuel.
+On March 12, 2022, Martín Rizzo, Judge of Guarantees No. 8 of Cañuelas, committed the case to oral trial, case No. 6753/1776 – IPP 06-05-001038-21/00, for aggravated homicide motivated by hatred of sexual orientation and gender identity against Tehuel De la Torre.
+Luis Alberto Ramos and Oscar Alfredo Montes were tried for the homicide of Tehuel (article 80 of the Criminal Code) with the aggravating circumstance of hatred of gender identity, thus prosecuting them as a hate crime (subsection 4).
+The court accepted the splitting of the case, with the aim of continuing the search for Tehuel, under the San Vicente prosecutor's office.

+On 7 September, a more extensive search was carried out across 39 fields and streams in the neighbourhood where Luis Ramos was active in the hours following Tehuel's disappearance.
+However, the results yielded no clear evidence of his whereabouts.
+Following this last field search, using trained dogs and divers in a nearby stream, no new data emerged to justify continuing with similar activities.

+In November 2022, prosecutor Karina Guyot charged Oscar Alberto Montes and Luis Alberto Ramos with qualified homicide motivated by hatred of gender identity, based on evidence including analysis of security cameras, more than 20 photos on Ramos's mobile phone dated 11 March, fragments of Tehuel's mobile phone, and blood stains.